Foundations of Sustainable Development

 Monday 29 October - Friday 2 November 2018

 |Other contributors||Stephen Morse|

 |Overall student workload||150 hours|

 Alternative assessment: For failed submissions, repeat of assignment using different subject selected from supplied list: N/A.

 Qualifying condition(s): A weighted aggregated mark of 50% is required to pass the module.

-This module provides an introduction to the core concepts, policy challenges and ethical issues in Sustainable Development.
-It is aimed at a wide range of students and provides a grounding in sustainability ideas and issues that is self-contained but also prepares students for getting the best from the complementary module on Sustainable Development Applications.
+This module is aimed at a wide range of people and provides a grounding in sustainability, ideas and issues that are self-contained, but also prepares the students for getting the best from the complementary module on sustainable development applications.

 On successful completion of this module, students will be able to:

 - Understand the basic principles of sustainable development (K, C)*